-Constants in physics synonymous to physical constants sometimes Universal constants or fundamental physical constants is the physical quantity or entity which are believed to have a constant value in time and are universal in nature.
+Constants in physics are synonymous with physical constants sometimes Universal constants or fundamental physical constants are the physical quantity or entity which are believed to have a constant value in time and are universal.

 Nature Of Physical Constants

 Based on nature, the fundamental constants are grouped into three categories namely-

 - A: Characteristic of a particular system.
 (Characteristic of light)

 - B: Characteristic of a class of physical phenomena.
 (Characteristic of electromagnetic phenomena)